 A port scanner helps you detect a potential security breach by identifying the hosts connected to your network and the services running on them, such as the file transfer protocol (FTP) and hypertext transfer protocol (HTTP).

-An advanced port scanner, like ManageEngine OpUtils, provides you with an in-depth view into your network ports.
+An advanced port scanner, like ManageEngine OpUtils, provides you with an in-depth view into your ports.
 This includes details like, connected IP, DNS, and MAC, along with name and details about the interface associated with a particular port.
-A network port scanner also enables you to identify and close all the open ports in your networks.
+A port scanner also enables you to identify and close all the open ports in your networks.

 Port scanning ensures your network hosts are configured to run only approved network services, and prevents ports from allowing any unauthorized traffic.

 Port scanning is the process of scanning all the ports in your network using one of the available network scanner protocols, such as SNMP scans.
 Port scanning is carried out by attempting to connect to the ports in your network, and their status is decided based on the response received by the port scanning software from those ports.
 This enables you to gain complete visibility of the status of the ports in your network.
 You can pull out a comprehensive summary of port utilization by performing port scanning.

 What are the types of network scans used in port scanning?

 Port scanning tools scan ports using multiple network scanning protocols to ensure that it's accurately pulling out data on the status and services running on the ports.
 The most commonly used port scans are:

 These Internet Control Message Protocol (ICMP) scans sweep the entire IP address block, or a single target IP, to check whether the target is up.
 After sending an echo request, if the target sends an ICMP reply, this scan determines that the target is up.